Narrative

 Personal Reflection

-• How can I make my rest a shared rhythm that honors others rather than being merely a personal escape?
+• How can I make my day of rest a holy pause that honors God rather than a day off for my own comfort?

 A Challenge For You